 Post-Procedure Instructions: Liposuction

-Activity: you should stay in bed and only get up to go to the couch or around the house a little the first couple of days.
+Activity: You should refrain from high impact activity and limit your day to day activities to support your healing.
 Have someone help you to go to the bathroom and take a shower.
 For the first two days, you should stay at home as much as possible and only go out for emergencies.
 Don’t drive for the first couple of days if it hurts or if you are on pain medication or taking the muscle relaxant.

 Dressings: leave everything alone for 36 hours.
 After 36 hours, take off the garment, netting and gauze.
 Leave the steristrips (small white tapes) in place over your incision, if you have them.
 After this you can take a shower.
 After the shower, put on the garment again (make sure the seams are facing the outside), directly over the steristrips.
 If you don’t have steristips, pat dry and put the garment on directly.
 You do not need to put gauze on your incisions unless they are draining.
 Do NOT start using the scar stick or brown tape yet, we will instruct you on this after your one-week appointment.